top of page

 LITERARY FICTION WITH SPECULATIVE ELEMENTS

-I’m looking for a wide range of speculative elements here—from something as fantastical as the Cthulhu monsters in LOVECRAFT COUNTRY to something as subtle as the earth’s slowing rotation backdrop in THE AGE OF MIRACLES.
+I’m looking for a wide range of speculative elements here—from something as fantastical as the Cthulhuesque monsters in RING SHOUT to something as subtle as the earth’s slowing rotation backdrop in THE AGE OF MIRACLES.

 SELECT CONTEMPORARY AND HISTORICAL FICTION